Men’s Therapy in Calgary

 Tim Maxwell, Canadian Certified Counsellor

-Tim approaches sessions with a warm, straightforward, and non-judgmental style.
-He takes an action-oriented approach to change, combining humour with practical, solution-focused strategies to help clients regain direction, build momentum, and make changes that actually stick.
+Tim takes an action-oriented approach to change, combining humour with practical, solution-focused strategies to help clients regain direction, build momentum, and make changes that actually stick.
+He also has a background in the trades and works with men navigating behavioural addictions.

 Joe specializes in performance, healing shame, and improving self-worth.
 He’s light-hearted, funny, and compassionate in how he shows up in his life and his work.